linked67/mopub-helper/ReadMe.md

 * Make a constraint in Interface Builder between top (or bottom) layout guide and a view you want to move to give the Banner some space.

-* Fill the Mopub keys in MopubKeys.h
+* Fill the Mopub and Admob keys in MopubKeys.h (Change some params if you want)

 * In the App delegate put code like this to enable this helper: